Pubic lice (Phthirus pubis) are tiny parasitic insects that live on coarse human body hair, such as pubic hair.

 Pubic lice can be treated at home with insecticide cream, lotion or shampoo.
 It will usually need to be applied once and repeated after three to seven days.

-Most treatments need to be applied to the affected area and the whole body, apart from your scalp, face, eyebrows and eyelashes (but including your beard or moustache if you have one).
+Some treatments only need to be applied to the affected area, but sometimes the whole body must be treated, taking care to avoid the eyes.
 Your doctor, nurse or pharmacist can give you more advice about this.

 Everyone you have had close bodily contact with should also be treated at the same time.
 This includes any sexual partners you have had in the past three months and all members of your household.